 3. Understand the Limitations of Your New Floor

 It goes without saying that each type of flooring has its own merits and also has its own installation requirements, so it is important to review the manufacturers guidelines before beginning the installation.
 In regard to sub-floor preparation for example, carpet may be more forgiving than other products because the cushion underlay can absorb and cover up minor issues.
 Similarly, when you are installing a floating floor, such as laminate or glue together engineered, a good quality underlay can help to hide minor sub-floor deficiencies.
 Pliable vinyl products require more attention to sub-floor preparation as the product will bend and conform into any minor dips in the sub-floor and installing over any humps or high spots will likely be quite noticeable once installed.
 Hardwood and engineered flooring that is to be nailed down or glued down to the sub-floor may have unique installation requirements specified by the manufacturer guidelines which should be reviewed prior to installation.
 It is also important to review the manufacturers installation instructions in order to follow the requirements for allowable expansion and contraction of the specific floor being installed.
-If you require more information regarding your flooring installation please contact Laminate Warehouse at one of our locations in Chilliwack or Maple Ridge.
+If you require more information regarding your flooring installation please contact a Laminate Warehouse location near you.